johnwhargs/JohnHargreaves_T1A2/README.md

   This is a html file with a seperate css stylesheet with custom css used spefically for blogs.
 A blog template was created to fulfil the five sample posts.
 Sample blog posts can be found [here](/blog-posts)

 - **contact.html**\
-  This is a html file with a seperate css stylesheet with custom css used spefically for contacts.
+  This is a html file with a seperate css stylesheet with custom css used for contact form.

 ## CSS Documents: